EdwardR2023/PL-0_Compiler_Pt4/README.md

 ## Input Format
 The input file should contain the PL/0 source code.
-Compile with gcc parsercodegen.c
+Compile with gcc hw4compiler.c
 ./a.out input.txt

 ## Output
-If the program does not follow the grammar, a message indicating the type of error presented.
+If the program does not follow the grammar, a message indicating the type of error is presented.
-Else if the program follows the grammer then the generated OPCODE is printed as well as the symbol table holding variables and constants.
+Else if the program follows the grammar then the generated OPCODE is printed as well as the symbol table holding variables and constants.
+Output an elf.txt file containing the executable code for the VM